 Method-1: Leaving The Old Filter In The Tank

-The easiest and effective way to prevent bacteria loss is to run both the old and the new filter parallel for a few weeks.
-The new filter will get ample time to build up beneficial bacteria from the old filter media if you run in tandem.
+The easiest and most effective way to prevent bacteria loss is to run both the old and the new filter parallel for a few weeks.
+The new filter will get ample time to build up beneficial bacteria from the old filter media if you run it in tandem.

 However, following this method, you should be careful about the flow rate.
 Keeping two filters at a time may increase the flow rate (water circulation).
-Therefore, you must keep a close watch on flow rate when two filters are in operation.
+Therefore, you must keep a close watch on the flow rate when two filters are in operation.

 The disturbance caused by the high flow rate increases stress levels for the fish in your tank and can even cause injury or death to those most vulnerable: fry and small fish.
 Moreover, fish that aren’t good swimmers may push towards the corner because of increased current.